create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 ### SFFloat [in, out] **fieldOfView** π/4 <small>(0,π)</small>

-Minimum and maximum extents of view in units of local coordinate system.
+Preferred minimum viewing angle from this viewpoint in radians, providing minimum height or minimum width (whichever is smaller).
 Small field of view roughly corresponds to a telephoto lens, large field of view roughly corresponds to a wide-angle lens.

 #### Hints

-- Validation type SFVec3f is stricter than specification legacy value in order to detect illegal values.
+- Modifying Viewpoint distance to object may be better for zooming.
-- Rectangular display width/height = (maxX-minX) / (maxY-minY)
+- This field may be ignored, applying the default value regardless.

 #### Warnings

-- Minimum corner values must remain less than maximum corner values.
+- *fieldOfView* may not be correct for different window sizes and aspect ratios.
-- [OrthoViewpoint](/x_ite/components/navigation/orthoviewpoint/) *fieldOfView* has type MFFloat even though SFVec3f is more correct to prevent modeling errors, deficiency recorded as Mantis 1398
+- For VR/AR/MR/XR users wearing a head-mounted display (HMD), animating this field may induce motion sickness.
+Interchange profile

 ### SFFloat [in, out] **nearDistance** -1 <small>-1 or (0,∞)</small>